-- Appendices should contain figures, tables, and documents (e.g. interview plan, questionnaire) that are not closely related to the exposition, but are indispensable to properly understand and evaluate the research methodology and/or the empirical findings. - Own questionnaires that are not available and interview guides should be included as an Appendix. - Large tables that may disrupt the reading of the main text should be placed in the Appendix.
+- Appendices should contain figures, tables, and documents (e.g. interview plan, questionnaire, data design, datasets) that are not closely related to the exposition, but are indispensable to properly understand and evaluate the research methodology and/or the empirical findings. - Own questionnaires that are not available and interview guides should be included as an Appendix. - Large tables that may disrupt the reading of the main text should be placed in the Appendix.
 A typical example for such a large table is the table showing the descriptive statistics for a large number of variables. - If you do research in organizations, it is likely that you must obtain a written permission.
 Please include the permission in the Appendix!
-(Please consult with your professor about when and how to obtain such permissions.) - Do NOT include tables, figures, maps in the Appendix that are absolutely unrelated to the main line of thought. - Formal requirements related to tables and figures are presented in the Section Formal Requirements.
+(Please consult with your thesis supervisor about when and how to obtain such permissions.) - Do NOT include tables, figures, maps in the Appendix that are absolutely unrelated to the main line of thought.
+You need to refer to the appendices in the text showing its relevance. - Formal requirements related to tables and figures are presented in the Section Formal Requirements.